Hi Sweet Friend,

 - What if your purpose is to gently heal all self-injury?
 And by doing so, to become a mentor and role model for others to do the same.

 - What if your purpose is to release all shame and feelings of unworthiness?
 Guess what you’ll find behind those feelings?
-Vulnerability.
-Roll out the red carpet for the V word because vulnerability is where your true strength and glory resides.
+Vulnerability—where your true strength and courage reside.

 - What if your purpose is to speak kindly to yourself so that you elevate your energy and the world around you?